hannah02li20/cs198-final/readme.md

         and replace the databse name with test, so: mongosh "mongodb+srv://cluster0.ln4upv6.mongodb.net/test" --apiVersion 1 --username hannah02li20
         and use your own username
-7) copy mongosh "mongodb+srv://cluster0.ln4upv6.mongodb.net/test" --apiVersion 1 --username hannah02li20 into the terminal and hit enter
+7) copy mongosh "mongodb+srv://cluster0.ln4upv6.mongodb.net/test" --apiVersion 1 --username hannah02li20 into the terminal and hit enter, enter the password

 8) open another new terminal
 9) run node index.js